yasserfarouk/dotfiles/README.md

 - It works for both MacOSX and Linux
 - It installs more of the prerequisits and assumes very little about the machine
 - For linux machines, it installes linuxbrew and uses it to make all needed instlalations in the user's home directory without any need for root permissions
+- better restructuring of vim/nvim configuration
+- I use plug for both vim and nvim
+- I add backup and restoration of MacOSX program settings for may programs using (Mackup)[https://github.com/lra/mackup]
+- Sublime text settings are also synced in this repository.
+- .....

 ## Note to iterm
 I mostly use iterm2.
 Remember in this case use Source Code Pro for Powerline as the terminal font.